breatheco-de/python-flask-api-tutorial/.learn/exercises/07.1-test-post-todo/README.md

     return 'Response for the POST todo'
 ```

 Use Postman, Insomnia or any other API Request Builder that you like to test your API.
-Here is an example on how to do it with [postwoman.io](https://youtu.be/HEQ-pSgOVtY)

 |  |  |
 | ------ | -------- |